Camping for beginners can be a challenge, but if you are well prepared and equipped it actually can be an enjoyable and rewarding experience.

 There's no shame in deferring or calling off a camping trip, or altering your departure date due to a bad weather forecast.
 In fact, you will find even experienced campers aren't too proud to alter their plans at the sign of inclement weather.

 Travelling with an adult, or child for that matter, with much more camping experience can provide you with support to deal with some of the trickier aspects of camping.
-Even if there is that extra pair of experienced hands in your camping party, camping etiquette would always suggest that you try to resolve your issues yourself before you take the easy way out by seeking help.
+Even if there is that extra pair of experienced hands, etiquette would always suggest that you try to resolve your issues yourself before you take the easy way out by seeking help.

 It's not much fun when you realise on the morning of departure day that your camping gear doesn't fit in your car or that newly purchased camping stove is missing a key fitting just as you are about to start cooking dinner.
 To avoid surprises: